wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     }
     ```

-1. Resolve the references for the following namespaces `IncidentAPI`, `IncidentAPI.Models`, `DevCamp.WebApp.Utils`, `DevCamp.WebApp.ViewModels` and `DevCamp.WebApp.Mappers` (or you can simply paste this in to the top of each file:
+1. Resolve the references for the following namespaces `IncidentAPI`, `IncidentAPI.Models`, `DevCamp.WebApp.Utils`, `DevCamp.WebApp.ViewModels` and `DevCamp.WebApp.Mappers` (or you can simply paste this in to the top of each file):

     ```C#
     using IncidentAPI;